sfb673/mexico/README.md

 ## Last Changes

+### 0.0.5

+Completed on 22 Feb 2013.

++ **Annotation microstructure**: Created code for all subcomponents of this first version of the toe microstructure.
++ **Atomic data structures**: Selected appropriate classes for the atomic data structures
++ **Scale sets, scales, points, intervals**: Created model, test data and specs for scales and scale links.
++ **Events**: Created model, test data and specs for events, which are now called items.
++ **Layers and layer links**: Created model, test data and specs for layers and layer links (connectors postponed to later version)
++ **Event links**: Created model, test data and specs for event links

 ### 0.0.4

+Completed on 17 Feb 2013.

 + **Internal Links**: implemented initial version for internal links
 + **Binary, first version**: Implemented first version of gem executable.